ea-si/coupleoftitans/src/posts/02-around-tatras-2/02-around-tatras-2.md

 # Day two stories

 If you've come this far reading, there are <a href="https://www.instagram.com/stories/highlights/17947480132118082/">highlights and short fragments of the day one</a> on our <a href="https://www.instagram.com/coupleoftitans/">CoT instagram</a>

+or Continue reading about <a href="/rides/around-tatras-3">Around Tatras Day Three</a>.